Skip to content

 Letting Go of Speed and Self-Imposed Pressure

-Now I see it this way: In the forest, I built a new connection to running.
-No longer through running strength and pace, but through the perception of nature and my movement.
+Now I see it this way: In the forest, I’ve built a new connection to running.
+Not through running strength and pace, but through the perception of nature and my movement.

 With forest running came the abandonment of speed, which the sandy ground doesn’t allow anyway.
-Currently, I run without target times and speed sessions–often longer distances than I used to in the city.
+Currently, I run without target times and speed sessions–often longer distances than before in the city.

-Looking back at the time since the beginning of pregnancy and afterward, I remember well the feeling that sports seemed like something that only belonged to a previous life.
+Looking back on the time since the beginning of pregnancy and the time after, I remember well the feeling that sports seemed like something that only belonged to a previous life.
 Because after the false starts, the pain, and the long exhaustion after birth, it didn’t seem like I would find joy and energy for running again.
 Today, it’s important to me that I run at all and that it does me good.
 It’s part of my self-care: When I feel good, I’m also better for others.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.